IBM/WxCloud/README.md

 In your docker file
 1. Copy the accounts.cnf to <Instalation>/IntegrationServer/config/integrationLive/
-2. Copy the accounts.cnf to <Instalation>/IntegrationServer/config/integrationLive/
+2. Copy the connections.cnf to <Instalation>/IntegrationServer/config/integrationLive/
 3. Copy the application.properties
 4. Install WxCloud using wpm (using above command)